Gradients, parallelism, and variance of quantum estimates: Quantum sampling and amplification

-The results of our simulations are shown in Fig.~\ref{fig:qml}.
-We used 10000 shots for each circuit evaluation, and a number ranging from 2 to 100 of estimates of classical data that are summed together.
-In these plots we show different types of sampled data: in the first row we plot the values of the cost functions as a function of the number of samples for the four datasets (autocorrelated, uncorrelated, \textsc{IRIS} and \textsc{MNIST}, respectively) for both LCU and SE.
-The values for datasets I, II and IV are also averaged over 50 different sampling runs.
-Shaded regions show the standard deviation and the fourth moment of the estimates.
-We see that the standard deviation for the LCU estimator is always larger than the one of SE.
-The second row of plots shows the variance of the LCU estimators, SEs and also the maximum possible variance that hypothetic classically correlated (Rademacher) variables $X_1,...,X_L$ with the same mean values as those used for SE.
-As we showed already, the maximum of such quantity cannot exceed the LCU variance, which is confirmed by the result in each plot.
 Since the cost functions are initially renormalized, in order to obtain the sampling complexity we need to multiply them with an appropriate re-scaling parameter $L^2$ for the LCU estimator and $L^3$ for SE -- because we need to account for the sampling of $L$ different circuits, as shown in Eq.~\eqref{eq:complexitySE}.
 As a result, we see that the sampling complexities of the two estimators are asymptotically the same.
 The maximum possible variance that SE can achieve is due to the Cauchy-Schwarz inequality -- see also Eq.~\eqref{eq:cauchy_schwarz} (assuming classical correlations between the samples are possible).
 In this case, however, we have to consider that as a result of the correlations, some operations may commute, which would reduce the total number of copies needed to estimate their values.
 The extreme case is the estimation of the same (Pauli) observable multiple times: in this case the LCU and SE become the same estimator.
 Interestingly, this is also the (classical) case in which the so-called Poisson-Binomial probability distribution \cite{Wang1993} and its Binomial approximation are the same -- see the discussion in Appendix \ref{sec:sampling_PoissonBinomial}.
 This aspect helps us shed light on the different properties of LCU and SE and how these differences affect the scaling of estimation on quantum circuits.
 It also shows that full LCU is mostly indicated for sampling and estimation tasks where full or at least near-term amplitude amplification algorithms can be implemented.